-The Alberta Indigenous Opportunities Corporation Act will increase Indigenous communities’ access to capital and technical support to invest in natural resource projects and related infrastructure.
+The Alberta Indigenous Opportunities Corporation Act has led to the creation of a crown-corporation focused on increasing Indigenous communities’ access to capital and technical support to invest in natural resource projects and related infrastructure.

 Increasing the ability for Indigenous groups to invest in our province will help them become partners in prosperity.
 Communities will have the chance to develop new income streams that could be used to develop community-level programs and services.

-The act creates the Alberta Indigenous Opportunities Corporation (AIOC) – a first-of-its-kind in Canada – and sets out its mandate.
+The act has created the Alberta Indigenous Opportunities Corporation (AIOC) – a first-of-its-kind in Canada – and set out its mandate.
+The AIOC is now operational.
+Formore information, visit the Alberta Indigenous Opportunities Corporation website.

-As this Crown corporation will operate at an arm’s-length from government, the act will also:
+As this Crown corporation operates at an arm’s-length from government, the act has also established:

 Board of directors